LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 > The least-significant bit of each exception handler address (vector) must be 1, indicating that the exception handler is in Thumb code.

 The position of the *Vector Table* is defined by the *Vector Table Offset Register (VTOR)*.

+# Reset Sequence

+At start up the *Vector Table* is located at memory position 0 (flash).
+It can later be relocated to an other memory position by software.

+After reset the processor does:

+1. Set main Stack Pointer
+    - Load 32-bit value from address 0x00000000
+    - Save that value to *SP_main*
+2. Run start up code
+    - Read the next entry in the *Vector Table* (0x00000004, reset vector)
+    - Jump to that address and start running code there

+> Since the Cortex-M4 has a full descending stack the initial stack address has to be 0x04 bigger the the beginning of the stack.